oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/AI Infrastructure/nim-gpu-oke/README.md

 ## 1. Instance Creation

-Let's spin up a VM with a GPU!
+Let's spin up a GPU instance VM on OCI!

-1. Start a VM.GPU.A10.1 from the `Instance > Compute` menu with the [NGC image](https://docs.oracle.com/en-us/iaas/Content/Compute/References/ngcimage.htm).
-A boot volume of 200-250 GB is also recommended.
+1. Start a **VM.GPU.A10.1** instance from the `Instance > Compute` menu with the [NGC image](https://docs.oracle.com/en-us/iaas/Content/Compute/References/ngcimage.htm).
+A boot volume of **200-250 GB** is also recommended.

-2. It is recommended to update your drivers to the latest available following the guidance from NVIDIA with the compatibility [matrix between the drivers and your Cuda version](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).
-You can also see https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=deb_network for more information.
+2. It is recommended to update your drivers to the latest available, following the guidance from NVIDIA with the compatibility [matrix between the drivers and your CUDA version](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).
+You can also see [this link](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=deb_network) for more information.

     ```bash
     sudo apt purge nvidia* libnvidia*